ReShape Lifesciences™ Announce - GuruFocus.com

-Data Shows ReShape’s DBSN™ System has Promise as a Novel, Adjustable and Localized Approach to Treat Type 2 Diabetes
+Lap-Band® is the Only FDA Approved Device Indicated for Weight Reduction in Patients With a Body Mass Index (BMI) of at Least 40 kg/m2 or a BMI of at least 30 kg/m2 With One or More Obesity-Related Comorbidities

+Updated Guidelines Recommend Metabolic and Bariatric Surgery for Individuals with a BMI Greater Than 35 kg/m2 and Considered for Those With Metabolic Disease and a BMI Over 30 kg/m2

 SAN CLEMENTE, Calif., Oct.
-25, 2022 (GLOBE NEWSWIRE) -- ReShape Lifesciences™ ( RSLS), the premier physician-led weight loss and metabolic health solutions company, today announced that data on the Company’s proprietary Diabetes Bloc-Stim Neuromodulation™ (DBSN™) system has been published in the Neural Technology Section of the peer reviewed journal Frontiers in NeuroScience.
+31, 2022 (GLOBE NEWSWIRE) -- ReShape Lifesciences™ ( RSLS), the premier physician-led weight loss and metabolic health solutions company, today announced that the American Society for Metabolic and Bariatric Surgery (ASMBS) and the International Federation for the Surgery of Obesity and Metabolic Disorders (IFSO) have issued updated guidelines for Metabolic and Bariatric Surgery, including the Lap-Band®, replacing the 30 year old guidelines issued by the National Institutes of Health (NIH) in 1991.

-The paper, authored by Jonathan Waataja, Ph.D., Director of Research at ReShape Lifesciences, among others, and entitled, “Use of a Bio-electronic Device Comprising of Targeted Dual Neuromodulation of the Hepatic and Celiac Vagal Branches Demonstrated Enhanced Glycemic Control in a Type 2 Diabetic Rat Model as well as in an Alloxan Treated Swine Model,” can be accessed through the following link https://www.frontiersin.org/articles/10.3389/fnins.2022.1005932/full.

-“Type 2 diabetes remains challenging to effectively treat for the over 30 million Americans who suffer from the disease, especially considering an estimated 50% of type 2 diabetics do not take medications as prescribed1,” stated Charles Billington, M.D., co-author and Chief of Endocrinology at the Minnesota Veteran’s Administration Medical Center and Professor of Medicine at the University of Minnesota.
-“Further, progression of type 2 diabetes significantly increases risks of stroke, myocardial infarction, microvascular events, and mortality2.
-When this translates to humans and clinical use, it may greatly impact the standard of care for type 2 diabetes.”
+The ASMBS/IFSO Guidelines now recommend metabolic and bariatric surgery for individuals with a BMI of 35 or more, regardless of the presence, absence or severity of obesity-related conditions, and that it be considered for adults with a BMI 30-34.9 and metabolic disease, and in appropriately selected children and adolescents.
+The guidelines further state that, even without metabolic disease, weight loss surgery should be considered an option for people whose BMI is greater than 30 and who have not achieved substantial or durable weight loss or improvement in obesity-related diseases using nonsurgical methods.
+It is also recommended that obesity definitions using standard BMI thresholds be adjusted by population and that Asian individuals consider weight loss surgery beginning at BMI 27.5.
+The full text of the guidelines can be accessed via the following link https://www.soard.org/article/S1550-7289(22)00641-4/fulltext.

+“These updates to the 1991 NIH Consensus Statement on Bariatric Surgery, which, at the time, set the standard most insurers and doctors still rely upon to make decisions about who should get weight loss surgery, what kind they should get, and when they should get it, are long overdue and are supported by hundreds of high-quality studies, including several randomized clinical trials,” stated Shanu N. Kothari, M.D., FACS, FASMBS, immediate past president of ASMBS.
+“The ASMBS currently endorses six different surgical procedures.
+Metabolic and bariatric surgery, is currently the most effective evidence-based treatment for obesity across all BMI classes.”

 About ReShape Lifesciences™

 ReShape Lifesciences™ is America's premier weight loss and metabolic health-solutions company, offering an integrated portfolio of proven products and services that manage and treat obesity and metabolic disease.
 The FDA-approved Lap-Band® Program provides minimally invasive, long-term treatment of obesity and is an alternative to more invasive surgical stapling procedures such as the gastric bypass or sleeve gastrectomy.
-Reshapecare™ is a virtual weight-management program that supports lifestyle changes for all weight-loss patients led by board certified health coaches to help them keep the weight off over time.
+Reshapecare™ is a virtual weight-management program that supports lifestyle changes for all weight loss patients led by board-certified health coaches to help them keep the weight off over time.
 The recently launched ReShape Marketplace™ is an online collection of quality wellness products curated for all consumers to help them achieve their health goals.
-The ReShape Vest™ System is an investigational (outside the U.S.) minimally invasive, laparoscopically implanted medical device that wraps around the stomach, emulating the gastric volume reduction effect of conventional weight-loss surgery.
-It helps enable rapid weight loss in obese and morbidly obese patients without permanently changing patient anatomy.
-For more information, please visit www.reshapelifesciences.com,
+The investigational Diabetes Bloc-Stim Neuromodulation™ (DBSN™) system utilizes a proprietary vagus nerve block and stimulation technology platform for the treatment of Type 2 diabetes and metabolic disorders.
+The Obalon® balloon technology is a non-surgical, swallowable, gas-filled intra-gastric balloon that is designed to provide long-lasting weight loss.
+The ReShape Vest™ System is an investigational minimally invasive, laparoscopically implanted medical device that wraps around the stomach, emulating the gastric volume reduction effect of conventional weight loss surgery.
+It helps enable rapid weight loss in persons with obesity without permanently changing patient anatomy.
+For more information, please visit www.reshapelifesciences.com.

 Forward-Looking Safe Harbor Statement